julien-arino/omni-course/SLIDES_MD/2022-10-OMNI-01-course-organisation-intro.md

 ---

-# <!-- fit -->Use of data in epidemiology - Undergoind a transformation
+# <!-- fit -->Use of data in epidemiology - Undergoing a transformation

 - Epidemiology has long relied on data
 - Many developments in statistics originate there